 World Waternet continues long-term WOPs in WaterWorX programme Phase 2

-The Dutch Ministry of Foreign Affairs has announced the granting of its contribution to Phase 2 of the WaterWorX programme.
+17 February 2022The Dutch Ministry of Foreign Affairs has announced the granting of its contribution to Phase 2 of the WaterWorX programme.
 Phase 2 will build on the partnerships, lessons learned and results of Phase 1 and seeks to further strengthen the performance of the partner utilities.
 With five WaterWorX partnerships in Kenya, the Palestinian Territories, Tanzania, Laos and Mali, World Waternet will continue its contribution to the WaterWorX programme’s ultimate goal: improved water and sanitation services for 10 million people by 2030.

-The WaterWorX programme () has the overall goal to contribute to improved water and sanitation services in selected cities around the globe.
+The WaterWorX programme (You are leaving this website) has the overall goal to contribute to improved water and sanitation services in selected cities around the globe.
 It has a long-term perspective and aims to provide either first-time basic access to Water, Sanitation and Hygiene (WASH) services or improved service levels for 10 million people.
 In Phase 1 (2017-2021), the 10 Dutch water utilities established a solid foundation of trusted Water Operators' Partnerships (WOPs) with 39 water utilities in Africa, Asia and South-America.
 During these first years, the WOPs focused on staff and organisational capacity development in among others leadership, revenue generation, low-income customer services provision and long-term water supply security.
 In addition, investments were made for network extensions and toilets, impacting 1.45 million people with first or improved access to WASH.
 Phase 2 (2022-2026) will further intensify knowledge management that enables current local utility partners to share their gained knowledge and experience with colleague utilities in their country and region.
 By the end of Phase 2, it is intended that 3,5 million people will have first or improved access to water and sanitation.
 World Waternet will continue into Phase 2 with five WOPs.

 WOP Nairobi - Kenya